 Holding Drowsy Truckers Accountable for Crash Injuries

 The U.S. Department of Transportation and FMCSA recently enacted new rest time regulations for truck drivers to cut back on drowsy driving accidents.
 New restrictions include:

 - Limiting operators who return to work after a 10-hour off-duty period from driving more than 11 hours

 - Forbidding operators from being on duty for 70 hours in any consecutive eight-day period

 The most common method for determining if a fatigued trucker disregarded these regulations, is to check the driver logs to make sure all rest breaks were taken and recorded.
 Unfortunately, some operators are pressured to alter their schedules to hide any evidence indicating they were driving longer than the legal limit.

 It's vital that your attorney request copies of all documents, such as fuel receipts, hotel or motel records, videos and data from on-board recording devices, cellphone records, dispatcher communication, and GPS monitoring, in order to determine whether a trucker was breaking the law.

 It may be difficult to prove that a big rig operator fell asleep at the wheel, but the right evidence can identify the likely cause of the crash, as well as hold the trucking company and operator accountable for their mistakes.

-If you were injured in a truck crash, we can determine who's at fault and help you receive compensation for your medical bills, lost wages, and pain and suffering—and we don't collect any fees until your case is won.
+If you were injured in a truck crash, our Seminole personal injury lawyer can determine who's at fault and help you receive compensation for your medical bills, lost wages, and pain and suffering—and we don't collect any fees until your case is won.
 Simply fill out the quick contact form on this page to set up your consultation.